docker/docs/desktop/wasm/index.md

 This page provides information about the new ability to run Wasm applications alongside your Linux containers in Docker.

-> **Beta**
->
-> The Wasm feature is currently in [Beta](../../release-lifecycle.md/#beta).
-> We recommend that you do not use this feature in production environments as
-> this feature may change or be removed from future releases.

-## Enable Wasm workloads
+## Turn on Wasm workloads

-Wasm workloads require the [containerd image store](../containerd/index.md) feature to be enabled.
+Wasm workloads require the [containerd image store](../containerd/index.md) feature to be turned on.
 If you’re not already using the containerd image store, then pre-existing images and containers will be inaccessible.

 1. Open the Docker Desktop **Settings**.
-2. Go to the **Features in development** tab.
+2. Go to **Features in development** and then select the **Beta features** tab.
 3. Check the following checkboxes:
    - **Use containerd for storing and pulling images**
    - **Enable Wasm**